2021 Atlanta Falcons season

-The 2021 season was the Atlanta Falcons' 56th season in the National Football League, their fifth playing their home games at Mercedes-Benz Stadium and their first under general manager Terry Fontenot and head coach Arthur Smith.
+The 2021 season was the Atlanta Falcons' 56th season in the National Football League (NFL), their fifth playing their home games at Mercedes-Benz Stadium and their first under general manager Terry Fontenot and head coach Arthur Smith.

 For the first time since 2010, wide receiver Julio Jones was not on the roster as he was traded to the Tennessee Titans on June 6, 2021.
 Jones departed Atlanta holding the most career receiving yards and receptions in Falcons franchise history.

 Following their Week 12 win over the Jacksonville Jaguars, the Falcons improved their 4–12 season from the previous year.
 However, the Falcons were eliminated from playoff contention for the fourth consecutive year following a Week 17 loss to the Buffalo Bills.

 It was also their final season with quarterback Matt Ryan, as he was traded to the Indianapolis Colts for the following season.